-Summing it up: FAQs about firing your disability lawyer
+Frequently asked questions about firing your disability lawyer

 When should you fire your disability lawyer?

 DO fire your disability lawyer if there is lack of communication, they are disrespectful toward you, or they miss deadlines.
-Finding a new lawyer can be very difficult—so only fire your lawyer if you’re sure they’ll hurt, rather than help, your case.
+Finding a new lawyer can be very difficult — so only fire your lawyer if you’re sure they’ll hurt, rather than help, your case.